JackyVSO/Starcraft/index.md

 Such strong discrepancies across 200+ games in each matchup on 4-player maps is unlikely to have happened randomly.
 This table begins to reveal how the overall winrate of each matchup is really just an average of a range of varied winrates under specific conditions.
 TvP in general might be slightly Protoss-favored but TvP on a 4 player map with adjacent spawns is strongly Terran-favored.

 If that table began to reveal how circumstance-dependent the power dynamics between the races are, these charts should drive the point home.
-They show how matchup winrates are affect by whether it's a 2-player, 3-player or 4-player map:
+They show how matchup winrates are affected by whether it's a 2-player, 3-player or 4-player map:

 <h4 id="7"></h4>
 <img src="images/7TvPspawns.png" alt="TvP winrates by number of spawn locations">